 Did you receive any attributed personal services income?
-Answering this question Completing your tax return

 You must complete this item if you provided personal services and you:

 - received a PAYG payment summary business and personal services income showing an X against 'Personal services attributed income', or - had personal services income attributed to you.